qi-liu-dev/financial-advisor-agent/README.md

 | Storage | SQLite with migrations, indexes, optional Fernet encryption |
 | Cloud | Azure Container Apps and Azure Container Registry |

-The optimiser is **GEPA-inspired**: it reflects on weak benchmark cases, generates prompt variants, evaluates them repeatedly, and compares quality, safety, latency, and estimated cost.
-It does not claim to be a complete implementation of GEPA.

 ## 2. Live architecture